-With the reduced model revealing the key dynamical features, we designed a slowly-varying radial magnetic field such that the timing of the emergence of the spinning ``gear''' can be controlled.
+Next, with the reduced model revealing the key dynamical features, we designed a slowly-varying radial magnetic field such that the timing of the emergence of the spinning ``gear'' can be controlled.
 This work is inspired by the well-known delay behavior of dynamic Hopf bifurcations.
-In this study, the delayed time is predicted based on the fact that the time-varying amplitude equation finally saturates to the quasistatic amplitude.
-This time can be manipulated purely via an external magnetic field by controlling the linear growth rate and its change rate.
-We also studied the backward evolution, during which the droplet is subjected to the reversed magnetic field.
-While we found that the evolution of the droplet is irreversible due to the time dependence and nonlinearity, the backward evolution, and the revered initial condition can still be well approximated with the reversed amplitude equation.
+In this study, the delay time is predicted based on the fact that the time-varying amplitude equation finally saturates to the quasistatic amplitude.
+This time can be manipulated purely via an external magnetic field by controlling the linear growth rate and its rate of change.
+We also studied the evolution under a time-reversed magnetic field.
+While we found that the evolution of the droplet is irreversible due to the nonlinearity in the interface condition, the reverse evolution, and the final stated achieved under it, can still be well approximated by the reversed amplitude equation.

 In this work, the bifurcation parameter is controlled by a simple linear variation, which allows for the explicit analytical solution of the amplitude equation, and the approximation of the delay time. {The linear variation with time is expected to be the simplest strategy that can be realized in experiments, as it only requires increasing the magnetic field strength at a constant rate.
 Thus, by explicitly predicting the delay time, our work enables the effective design of the target control.
 Further, the selection of a linear variation scheme requires minimal algebraic calculations to obtain a straightforward prediction. } Other control protocols, such as periodic forcing, can also be considered, providing a different view on the accumulation of the time-dependent evolution. {For example, a log-varying, an exponentially increasing, and an oscillating time-dependent protocol are highlighted in Appendix~\ref{sec:protocols}, which may form the basis of further explorations.} The proposed reduction method can be generally applied to other interfacial problems governed by a finite number of harmonic modes.
 Our mode-reduction approach also allows for the effective and computationally inexpensive prediction of the dynamics, as well as for ``reverse engineering'' of time-dependent forcing schemes (\textit{i.e.}, choosing a forcing that generates dynamics of interest), such as those aiming to achieve pattern stabilization~\cite{zks2015} or self-similar evolution~\cite{LLFP09,azll22} of fluids confined in Hele-Shaw cells.

 \balancecolsandclearpage